RGuo41/RGuo41.github.io/_posts/MLE.md

 ------

 [1] Martin Arjovsky and L´eon Bottou.
 Towards principled methods for training generative adversarial networks.
-In International Conference on Learning Rep- resentations, 2017.
+In International Conference on Learning Representations, 2017.